-Muslims In India Ask Top Court To Ban Instant Divorce
+Muslim Women In India Ask Top Court To Ban Instant Divorce

 In 2015, Soman's organization surveyed India's Muslim community, the world's third largest.

 It found that 1 in every 11 women has had their marriage ended by talaq.
-Of those divorced women, fewer than five percent ever get any financial support.
+Of those divorced women, fewer than five percent ever gets any financial support.

 Activists like Soman say India's conservative clerics sanction this practice, relegating Muslim women to second class citizens.